performant-software/Neatline/docs/final/adding-vector-geometry.md

 ## Navigate

-"Navigate" enables the default "panning" mode of interaction with the map - click and drag to move the map in one direction or another, and use the scroll wheel on your mouse to zoom in and out.
+Select the "Navigate" radio button to enable the default panning interaction with the map - click and drag to move the map in one direction or another, and use the scroll wheel on your mouse to zoom in and out.

 **Tip**: Think of Navigate as your "home base" - after sketching in new geometry with one of the drawing tools, it's usually easiest to reactivate "Navigate" mode, which has the effect of turning off any of the drawing or modification tools.
 This means that you don't accidentally add unwanted geometry the next time you click on the map.

 ## Draw Point

-Activate this mode to lay down individual points on the map.
-Once "Draw Point" is enabled, a little piont graphic will follow the cursor when you move the mouse over the map.
-To put down a point, click down once.
-To add multiple points, just click multiple times in different places.
+Use this control to lay down individual points on the map.

-A couple of things to remember about points:
+  1. Select the "Draw Point" radio button, move the cursor to the location on the map where you want to place the point, and click down once to drop the point.

-  - Once you've added the first point, you'll still be in "Draw Point" mode, which makes it easy to put down another point by accident the next time you click on the map.
-When you're done with the tool, go ahead and switch back to "Navigate" mode just peace of mind.
+  2. To add multiple points, just click multiple times in different places.

-  - Points are displayed as little circles on the map, but, at the level of the data, they're actually just dimensionless X/Y coordinates.
-This means that there's no way for the map to know how to "scale" the circles that are used to represent them, so the circles always stay the same size, no matter what the zoom level.
+Points are displayed as circles on the map, but, in the underlying data, they're actually just dimensionless X/Y coordinates.
+Since the circles have no diameter that can be correlated to the scale the map, they can't be expanded and contracted to match the current zoom level, meaning that the points will always stay the same size, regardless of the zoom level.
 Depending on the content you're trying to represent, this can be good or bad.
-If you want a "real" circle that changes size with the zoom level, head down to the "Draw Regular Polygon" tool.
+If you want a "real" circle that changes size with the zoom level, use the "Draw Regular Polygon" tool.

 ## Draw Line

-Just like the "Draw Point" tool, except that the points are connected by a line.
+Just like the "Draw Point" radio button, except that the points are connected by a line.
 To draw a line:

-  1. Move your cursor to the place on the map where you want the line to start and click down once.
+  1. Select the "Draw Line" tool, move your cursor to the place on the map where you want the line to start, and click down once.
 Now, when you move the mouse, a line will connect the cursor to the location of the first point.

   2. Click again to lay a second point.
 Keep on clicking to add multiple points.
 You can also draw a smooth line that automatically follows the movement of the cursor.
 Hold down the Shift key and then click and drag on the map.
 This lays down a new point for each individual pixel movement registered by the browser.